War of the Fifth Coalition: Italian front

 In Italy, Archduke John battled Napoleon's stepson Eugène.
-The Austrians defended against several bungled French assaults at the Battle of Sacile in April, causing Eugène to fall back on Verona and the Adige River.
+The Austrians defended against several bungled French assaults at the Battle of Sacile in April, causing Eugène to fall back on Verona and the Adige river.
 Eugène was able to concentrate his forces while John detached troops to support Charles.
 John won victory at the 30 April Battle of Caldiero but was forced to retreat due to Eugène's increasing superiority and the movements on the Austria-Bavaria front.
 John was defeated in the 8 May Battle of Piave River and forced out of Italy.
+Eugène pursued John into Hungary where he heavily defeated him at the Battle of Raab.
 Eugène detached MacDonald to pursue John and joined Napoleon at Vienna with the rest of his army.

 In the Dalmatian Campaign, Marmont, under the nominal command of Eugène, was fighting against an Austrian invasion led by General Stoichewich.
 Marmont launched a counteroffensive in the mountains on 30 April, but this was repulsed by the Grenzer troops.
 Further attacks in May led to a series of victories against a dispersed Austrian force.
 By the end of the month Marmont was able to march with the bulk of his troops to join the emperor at Vienna.